-In February of 2017, the Financial Accounting Standards Board issued Accounting Standards Update 2017-06, Employee Benefit Plan Master Trust Reporting.
-This new accounting guidance under the Accounting Standards Codification Topic 960, Plan Accounting - Defined Benefit Pension Plans, Topic 962, Plan Accounting - Defined Contribution Pension Plans, and Topic 965, Health and Welfare Benefit Plans require a plan's interest in the master trust and any change in that interest to be presented in separate line items in the statement of net assets available for benefits and in the statement of changes in net assets available for benefits, respectively.
+In February 2017, the Financial Accounting Standards Board issued Accounting Standards Update 2017-06, Employee Benefit Plan Master Trust Reporting.
+This new accounting guidance under the Accounting Standards Codification Topic 960, Plan Accounting - Defined Benefit Pension Plans, Topic 962, Plan Accounting - Defined Contribution Pension Plans, and Topic 965, Health and Welfare Benefit Plans, requires a plan's interest in the master trust and any change in that interest to be presented in separate line items in the statement of net assets available for benefits, respectively.
 This new guidance also removes the requirement to disclose the percentage interest in the master trust for plans with divided interests and require that all plans disclose the dollar amount of their interest in each of those general types of investments.
 Furthermore, the new guidance requires all plans to disclose their master trust's other asset and liability balances and the dollar amount of the plan's interest in each of those balances.
 The new guidance is effective for fiscal years beginning after December 15,